coder907/my-notes/docs/README.md

 See [Technical Specification](technical-specification.md) for details.

 ## Dependencies
-See [package.json](../package.json) for a complete list of dependencies
+See [package.json](../package.json) for a complete list of dependencies.

 ## Angular CLI version